The UCLA Trial Team is one of the best in the country.

 Anyone is welcome to audition for the Trial Team.
 Some students joined after participating in UCLA's internal trial competitions.
 Some developed their passion for the courtroom after taking the Law School's trial advocacy courses.
 Others learned the craft through undergraduate competitions governed by the American Mock Trial Association.

 The team is coached by Justin Bernstein and several local trial lawyers, including J.D.
-Rees '14 (Sheppard Mullin), J'me Forrest (Munger Tolles), Andrew Tran (Los Angeles District Attorney's Officer), Neil Thakor (Greenspoon Marder), Amanda Mundell (DOJ), Elizabeth Smiley (Baron Budd), Kyle DeCamp '19 (Norton Rose), and Connor Trafton '19 (Keesal Young).
+Rees '14 (Sheppard Mullin), J'me Forrest (Munger Tolles), Andrew Tran (Los Angeles District Attorney's Officer), Neil Thakor (Greenspoon Marder), Amanda Mundell (DOJ), Elizabeth Smiley (Baron Budd), Rahul Hari (Wilkinson Walsh), Kyle DeCamp '19 (Norton Rose), and Connor Trafton '19 (Keesal Young).
 All of our coaches have real-world trial experience, and all of them competed or coached trial teams with national success.